Our Data Sample Profile User Reviews Compare Versions Subscription Pricing Weekly Webinar IndustrySelect Blog Contact Us Free Demo

 4. Illinois

-The Land of Lincoln is also the land of manufacturing, home to 15,768 manufacturers employing 772,082.
+The Land of Lincoln is also the land of manufacturing, home to 13,975 manufacturers employing 724,309.
 Despite the state’s high business costs, Illinois remains a top destination for many companies seeking a skilled workforce and a focus on innovation.
-Over the past several years, the state seen some major EV enterprises setting up shop, including Rivian’s growing electric vehicle manufacturing plant in Normal and Canada-based Lion Electric’s massive new EV plant planned for Joliet.
-Home to some major names in the automotive, food processing, and industrial machinery sectors Illinois’ top manufacturers include Ford, Caterpillar, and Tyson Foods.
+Over the past several years, the state has seen some major EV enterprises setting up shop, including Rivian’s growing electric vehicle manufacturing plant in Normal, Canada-based Lion Electric’s massive new EV plant planned for Joliet and Gotion’s plans to build a $2 billion EV battery plant in Manteno Home to some major names in the automotive, food processing, and industrial machinery sectors Illinois’ top manufacturers include Ford, Caterpillar, and Tyson Foods.

-Detailed profiles of Illinois’ 15,000+ manufacturers and 50,000+ executives are available with MNI’s Illinois Manufacturing Industry Database.
+Detailed profiles of Illinois’ 23,000+ industrial companies and 55,000+ executives are available with MNI’s Illinois Manufacturing Industry Database.

-Following closely on Illinois’ heels, Pennsylvania ranks fifth in the nation for its manufacturing workforce, home to 14,484 companies and 756,747 workers.
+Following closely on Michigan's heels, Pennsylvania now ranks sixth in the nation for its manufacturing workforce, home to 13,005 companies and 693,521 workers.
 The state is powerful in industrial machinery manufacturing and food processing, but also ranks high in the pharmaceutical and defense industries.
 Pharmaceutical giant Sanofi Pasteur, Boeing Defense, and Westinghouse Electric are among Pennsylvania’s largest manufacturing companies.

 Looking to do business with Pennsylvania manufacturers?
 Access all of the state’s industrial companies with the Pennsylvania Manufacturing Industry Database.